 (This was when I had a keyboard next to my piano and I put this between.)

-Sorry, it’s not a closeup, but for quite a while, I used to put a music stand behind the roller cabinet for papers and such.
+Sorry, it’s not a closeup, but I used to put a music stand behind the roller cabinet for papers and such for quite a while.
 It worked quite well for gaining extra space!

 Do you have a favorite teaching table/cabinet you keep next to your piano?
 Share links in the comments so others can see!